HussainAther/CartShoppingPage/README.md

 ## Shop with Users OOP System

 This is a TypeScript project that implements an Object-Oriented Programming (OOP) system for a shop with users who can buy items.
 It provides classes for Item, User, and Shop, along with various methods for managing the user's cart and performing cart operations.
+The project is complete with Paypal functionality.
+Make sure to login first before adding items to the cart.

 ## Setup Instructions